-An interface connector is supplied for a remote panel.
-The panel itself is user-supplied.
-The panel contains four LEDs and four switches for drive selection and write protection.
+Two interface connectors are supplied for remote panels.
+The panels are user-supplied.
+Each panel contains four LEDs and four switches for drive selection and write protection.
+Error codes are also displayed on one of the remote panels.

-LSI-11 Q-Bus Interface
+o LSI-11 Q-BUS INTERFACE